Colonial Club: Management

 As with the past century, Colonial Club is managed by the Graduate Board of Governors, composed of graduate members of the club, and the Undergraduate Officers, who are elected each December.
 Colonial Club's executive chef, Gilberto Ramirez, has been in post for over 11 years.
 Ramirez graduated from the French Culinary Institute and previously worked at TPC Jasna Polana.
 The club is also directed by a club manager, Kathleen Galante, who oversees day-to-day affairs.

 Colonial Club celebrated its 125th anniversary under graduate president Joseph Studholme '84, who has led the board since 2009, and undergraduate president Christopher J. Yu '17.
 Continuing its 1934 tradition of having formal member-alumni dinners, the club held its 125th Anniversary Celebration with a cruise dinner aboard the yacht Atlantica in New York Harbor.

 Notable alumni

-Pete Conrad '53, the third man to walk on the Moon, was a Colonial member.
-Conrad carried five Princeton flags to the Moon; he later gave one to the club.
-This memento was destroyed in a fire while it was being framed for display at Colonial's "Burn Baby Burn" pyrotechnic extravaganza.

-Other famous Colonial alumni include the late Rhode Island senator Claiborne Pell '40, famous for creation of Pell grants in 1973; novelist and two-time Pulitzer Prize winner Booth Tarkington, who was a member of the original "Ye Plug and Ulster," which became Colonial; Norman Thomas 1905, the chief Socialist in the United States and Socialist candidate in every presidential election from 1928 to 1948; noted Princeton illustrator William B. Pell 1898; Eric Schmidt '76, former CEO of Google; and Edward F. Cox '68, who married Tricia Nixon in the Rose Garden at the White House in 1971.

-U.S. Senator Ted Cruz of Texas is an alumnus of Colonial Club from the class of 1992.

-Anne Holton, former Virginia Secretary of Education and the wife of U.S. Senator and 2016 Democratic vice presidential nominee Tim Kaine is an alumnus of Colonial Club from the class of 1980.
+Notable alumni of Colonial Club include: